 When you reach there, especially in the early evening, you’ll witness a heaven place under the stars and see the burning flames on a site of a dozens of small fires burning from the vents in the rocks.

-You can also enjoy the stunning views of the Cirali coast and Mediterranean, take photos, drink from a natural cold springs.
+Chimaera is located in a peaceful and secluded area surrounded by nature.
+You’ll be able to enjoy stunning views of the mountains and the sea, take photos, drink from a natural cold springs.

 How to Get There?